Skip to main content

 .metadata("timestamp", Instant.now().toString())

-- Use exact match for factual answers that should be deterministic (like calculations)
+• Use exact match for deterministic factual answers (like calculations).

-- Use LLM judges when you need semantic understanding (like checking if an explanation makes sense)
+• Use LLM judges when you need meaning, not exact text (like whether an explanation holds up).

-- Use faithfulness for RAG systems to ensure answers are grounded in your documents
+• Use faithfulness for RAG, to confirm answers stay grounded in your documents.

 Version your datasets

-As you add test cases, keep old versions around so you can track how your application improves over time:
+As you add cases, keep old versions so you can track how the application improves over time.

 src/test/resources/datasets/